Concavity property of minimal $L^2$ integrals with Lebesgue measurable gain III: open Riemann surfaces: Introduction

-$(4)$ $\lim_{z\rightarrow z_k}\frac{f}{gP_*\left(f_u\left(\Pi_{1\le j<\gamma}f_{z_j}\right)\left(\sum_{1\le j<\gamma}\frac{d{f_{z_{j}}}}{f_{z_{j}}}\right)\right)}=c_0$ for any $k\in\{1,2...,m\}$, where $c_0\in\mathbb{C}\backslash\{0\}$ is a constant independent of $k$. \end{Corollary}
+$(4)$ $\lim_{z\rightarrow z_k}\frac{f}{gP_*\Big(f_u\big(\prod\limits_{1\le j<\gamma}f_{z_j}^{k_j+1}\big)\big(\sum\limits_{1\le j<\gamma}(k_j+1)\frac{d{f_{z_{j}}}}{f_{z_{j}}}\big)\Big)}=c_0$ for any $k\in\{1,2,\ldots,\gamma-1\}$, where $c_0\in\mathbb{C}\backslash\{0\}$ is a constant independent of $k$. \end{Corollary}

 Note that $\chi_{z_j}=1$ if and only if $\Omega$ is conformally equivalent to the unit disc less a (possible) closed set of inner capacity zero (see \cite{suita72}).
-When $S$ is a single point set and $e^{-\varphi}c(-\psi)\equiv1$, Corollary \ref{c:::} is the solution of the equality part of Suita conjecture (see \cite{suita72,guan-zhou13ap}).
-When $S$ is a single point set, $\varphi$ is a harmonic function on $\Omega$ and $c\equiv1$, Corollary \ref{c:::} is the solution of the equality part of extended Suita conjecture (see \cite{Yamada,guan-zhou13ap}).
+When $S$ is a single point set, $e^{-\varphi}c(-\psi)\equiv1$ and $k_1=0$, Corollary \ref{c:::} is the solution of the equality part of Suita conjecture (see \cite{suita72,guan-zhou13ap}).
+When $S$ is a single point set, Corollary \ref{c:::} can be found in \cite{GMY-concavity2}, whose proof rely on the solution of the (extended) Suita conjecture.